-Web designs and visuals are key for seeking viewer’s attention.
-The users throughout their entire session time finds better engagement with websites having quality and informative photos.
+Web designs and visuals are key for seeking the viewer’s attention.
+The users throughout their entire session time find better engagement with websites having quality and informative photos.

 Images have the power to give an attractive touch to your website.
-They are helpful in conveying your website services and story, drawing visitor’s attention, creating better connections, and consequently, improving web traffic.
+They help convey your website services and story, drawing visitors’ attention, creating better connections, and consequently, improving web traffic.
 Images make websites more compelling and contribute to the overall beauty of a website.

 But, choosing the right type of image format to speed up your website often remains sceptical.
 Although there are dozens of image formats available, today we are going to talk about JPEG and PNG and what image format is best suitable for web pages.

-JPEG stands for Joint Photographic Experts Group and is one of the most popular file formats used by the websites.
+JPEG stands for Joint Photographic Experts Group and is one of the most popular file formats used by websites.
 It was developed in 1992.
-Since JPEG file formats are lossy, they make large sized images into small sizes and make them easy to load on websites.
+Since JPEG file formats are lossy, they make large-sized images into small sizes and make them easy to load on websites.
 However, as the term “lossy” suggests that image resulted in quality reduction after compression.

 Although this key feature of lossy compression in JPEG format is permanent, they are ideal to use for the web.
-Apart from this, JPEG is also helpful to contrast complex and vibrant colours of photographs in smaller sizes.
-It contains 16 million plus different colours.
-In other words, JPEG lets you use large colourful pictures after compression.
+Apart from this, JPEG is also helpful to contrast complex and vibrant colors of photographs in smaller sizes.
+It contains 16 million-plus different colors.
+In other words, JPEG lets you use large colorful pictures after compression.

-So, if you have a large file, you can compress it down to turn into lighter JPG to achieve a goal of faster load time.
+So, if you have a large file, you can compress it down to turn it into a lighter JPG to achieve a goal of faster load time.

 - smaller in size